September 27, 2024

 FM Area Diversion September Construction Update

-FARGO, ND (September 27, 2024) – The Metro Flood Diversion Authority released its September construction update video for the FM Area Diversion project: https://youtu.be/HY1VoSRl1F0?feature=shared.
+FARGO, ND (September 27, 2024) – The Metro Flood Diversion Authority released its September construction update video for the FM Area Diversion project.
 In the past few weeks, roughly 2 million cubic yards of material have been excavated.
-For perspective, that’s enough to cover the entire North Dakota State University campus to a depth of nearly 5 feet.
+For perspective, that is enough to cover the entire North Dakota State University campus to a depth of nearly 5 feet.
 Thousands of cubic yards of concrete also were placed across several locations.
-Here’s a closer look at this month’s highlights.
+Here is a closer look at this month’s highlights.

 Channel Crossings: ASN Constructors continued work on many of the 19 road and railroad bridges that will cross the stormwater diversion channel.
 The bypass lanes on I-94 are now fully constructed and will open before winter.
 Bridge girders were installed at the County Road 22 crossing, and some of the final portions of the combined County Roads 4 and 31 crossing were completed, putting it on track to open to traffic before winter, as well.
 Additionally, about 700 cubic yards of concrete was poured for the County Road 20 bridge deck this month.